 Fortunately, challenges are nothing new for Paulek.
 The 30-year-old Durango resident has amassed an impressive hunting resume, harvesting bears, deer, elk, wild hogs and bobcats — all with her Mathews compound bow.
 She’s also bagged kudu, bushbuck, springbok, wildebeest and jackals in Africa.
 But three years ago, Paulek set her sights closer to home on the one animal that had eluded her: a tom cougar.

 Archery is now more popular than ever.
 And there has never been a better time to explore your passion for archery.
-Whether you’ve been inspired by the recent “The Hunger Games” films and are looking to shoot a bow and arrow for the very first time, or you are a proficient target shooter who’s ready to take aim at your first archery big-game hunt, the following resources will help you take your “game” to the next level: Read more
+Whether you’ve been inspired by “The Hunger Games” films and are looking to shoot a bow and arrow for the very first time, or you are a proficient target shooter who’s ready to take aim at your first archery big-game hunt, the following resources will help you take your “game” to the next level: Read more

 In this Colorado Outdoors magazine video-supplement, Colorado archer Mindy Paulek shares her experiences as an accomplished bowhunter.
 Paulek touches on the inspiration that fuels her passion for hunting with a “stick and string,” offers advice to other aspiring archers and explains how bowhunting has helped her develop a deeper connection to family and nature.
 Read more